daggersilver/tasks-for-the-day/README.md

 # tasks-for-the-day

-currently only for mobile
+currently only for mobile\n

-press and hold on a task to mark complete double tap to change position
+press and hold on a task to mark complete\n double tap to change position